kubernetes/minikube/site/content/en/docs/drivers/docker.md

 - On WSL2 (experimental - see [#5392](https://github.com/kubernetes/minikube/issues/5392)), you may need to run:

    `sudo mkdir /sys/fs/cgroup/systemd && sudo mount -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd`.

+- On Windows and WSL with the Docker driver, the node IP is not reachable directly.
+Use `minikube service --url` for `NodePort` services, and use `minikube tunnel` for `LoadBalancer` services or ingress.
+For ingress specifically, access it via `127.0.0.1` or `localhost` while the tunnel is running.

 Also see [co/docker-driver open issues](https://github.com/kubernetes/minikube/labels/co%2Fdocker-driver).